pylayers/pylayers/doc/index.rst

 Third party packages
 ====================

-Pylayers is written in Python and tributes highly the following Python packages:
+Pylayers is written in Python and is standing on the shoulders of the following giant Python packages:

 * numpy ( for algebra in multi dimensions )
 * scipy ( for scientific libraries )